Estimation and Inference for High Dimensional Generalized Linear Models: A Splitting and Smoothing Approach: Simulations

-Table \ref{sim_pois} reported that, across the board, SSGLM provided nearly unbiased estimates.
+Table \ref{sim_pois} {shows} that SSGLM {consistently} provided nearly unbiased estimates.
 The obtained standard errors (SEs) were close to the empirical standard deviations (SDs), leading to confidence intervals with coverage probabilities that were close to the 95\% nominal level.

-\textbf{Example 4} assumed a logistic regression model for binary outcomes, with $n=400,p=500$, and $s_0 = 4$:
+\textbf{Example 4} assumed a logistic regression model for binary outcomes, with $n=400,\ p=500$, and $s_0 = 4$,

-The index set for predictors with nonzero coefficients, $S^* = (218, 242,269,417)$, were randomly generated, and $\bbeta^*_{S^*} = (-2,-1,1,2)$.
-We presented the performance of SSGLM when inferring on subvector $ \bbeta^*_{S^*}$, as summarized in Tables \ref{sim_logistic2} and \ref{sim_logistic3}.
-Our method gave nearly unbiased estimates under different correlation structures, and sufficient power for various contrasts.
+The index set for predictors with nonzero coefficients, $S^* = \{218,\ 242,\ 269,\ 417 \}$, were randomly generated, and $\bbeta^*_{S^*} = (-2,\ -1,\ 1,\ 2)$.
+We {report} the performance of SSGLM when inferring {the} subvector $ \bbeta^*_{S^*}$, in Tables \ref{sim_logistic2} and \ref{sim_logistic3}.
+Our method gave nearly unbiased estimates under different correlation structures and sufficient power for {the} various contrasts.

-\textbf{Example 5} compared our method with the de-biased LASSO estimator \citep{van2014asymptotically} and the decorrelated score test \citep{ning2017general} in power and type I error.
-We assumed the logistic model (\ref{logit}) with $n=200,\;p=300$, $s_0=3,\bbeta^*_{S^*} = (2,-2,2)$ with AR(1) correlation structures.
-Table \ref{eg5} summarized the power of detecting each true signal, and the average type I error for the noise variables under four AR(1) correlation structures, with various correlation values $\rho = 0.25, 0.4, 0.6, 0.75$.
-Our method seemed to be the most powerful, while maintaining the type I error around the nominal $0.05$ level.
-The power was over $0.9$ for the first three scenarios, and was above $0.8$ with $\rho = 0.75$.
-The de-biased LASSO estimators controlled the type I error well, but the power dropped from $0.9$ to around $0.67$ as the correlation among $\bX$ increased.
-The decorrelated score tests had the least power and the highest type I error.
+\textbf{Example 5} compared our method with the de-biased LASSO estimator \citep{van2014asymptotically} and the de-correlated score test \citep{ning2017general} in {terms of} power and type I error.
+We assumed model (\ref{logit}) with $n=200,\;p=300$, $s_0=3$, {and} $\bbeta^*_{S^*} = (2,\ -2,\ 2)$ with AR(1) correlation structures.
+Table \ref{eg5} {summarises} the power of detecting each true signal and the average type I error for the noise variables under the AR(1) correlation structure with four correlation values, $\rho = 0.25, 0.4, 0.6, 0.75$.

+Our method {was shown} to be the most powerful, while maintaining the type I error around the nominal $0.05$ level.
+The power was over $0.9$ for the first three scenarios and was above $0.8$ with $\rho = 0.75$.
+The de-biased LASSO estimators controlled the type I error well, but the power dropped from $0.9$ to {approximately} $0.67$ as the correlation among the predictors increased.
+The de-correlated score tests had the least power and the highest type I error. {While these two competing methods have the same efficiency asymptotically, they do differ by specific implementations, for example, the choice of tuning parameters.
+Indeed, de-biased methods may be sensitive to tuning parameters, which could explain the gap in the finite sample performance. }